 Although a major source is well defined in 40 CFR 70.2, a minor source is not.
 As such, any source that is not a major source is therefore a minor source.
-This assertion is supported by 42 United States Code (USC) sections 7602 for CPs and 7412 for HAPs, which states the following: (emphasis added)
+In the context of the CAA, this assertion is supported by 42 United States Code (USC) sections 7602 for CPs and 7412 for HAPs, which states the following: (emphasis added)

-7602 (x) Small Source.
+42 USC §7602(x), Small Source.
 The term "small source" means a source that emits less than 100 tons of regulated pollutants per year, or any class of persons that the Administrator determines, through regulation, generally lack technical ability or knowledge regarding control of air pollution.